What Does A Book Editor Really Do?

 How to Find a Professional Book Editor

-Finding the best book editor for your work in progress, especially if it’s your first book, requires a little bit of work.
+Finding the best editor for your work in progress, especially if it’s your first book, requires a little bit of work.

-It is important that you are able to develop a good working relationship with your book editor.
+It is important that you are able to develop a good working relationship with your editor.
 They must understand what you are trying to do with your book, whilst also fit your budget and methods of communication.

 - Are they experienced?
 Good editors are always busy, so if you come across one that is either free to work immediately, or quoting prices that seem cheap, then you need to proceed with caution.
-Ideally, the book editor will have a number of years experience of editing.
+Ideally, the editor will have a number of years experience of editing.
 Ask for an example of their work.
 This will give you an idea of what they can do for you and your book.

 - Do they specialize in a genre?
 This is not always essential but it is something to keep in mind.
 Genre experience will allow an editor to understand what you writing, but, more importantly, what your readers will expect.
 They will understand the tropes of the genre and where your book will fit in the publishing landscape.